Hashpack/hashconnect/README.md

 The main functionality of Hashconnect is to send Hedera transactions to a wallet to be signed and executed by a user - we assume you are familiar with the [Hedera API's and SDK's](https://docs.hedera.com/guides/docs/hedera-api) used to build these transactions.

 Hashconnect uses message relay nodes to communicate between apps.
-These nodes use something called a **topic ID** to publish/subscribe to. **It is your responsibility** to maintain (using localstorage or a cookie or something) topic ID's between user visits.
+These nodes use something called a **topic ID** to publish/subscribe to. **It is your responsibility** to maintain (using localstorage or a cookie or something) topic ID's and hashconnect encryption keys between user visits.

 **Pairing** is the term used to denote a connection between two apps.
 Generally pairing is the action of exchanging a **topic ID** and a **metadata** object.